 Summer is a time for enjoying the outdoors while trying to beat the heat.
 If you’re curious about birdwatching, there are a number of cool and tranquil oases around the city to start.
-“September is the peak fall migration period for songbirds, but August is when you can see long-distance migrants like shorebirds in the largest numbers,” says Angela Co ’05GSAPP, an architect, avid birder, cofounder of the retail company Bird Collective, and board member at NYC Bird Alliance.
+“September is the peak fall migration period for songbirds, but August is a great time to see long-distance migrants like shorebirds in large numbers,” says Angela Co ’05GSAPP, an architect, avid birder, cofounder of the retail company Bird Collective, and board member at NYC Bird Alliance.
 We asked Co to recommend some avian hotspots across the five boroughs.

 Freshkills Park (Staten Island)